DFranzen/WiKeyBow/README.md

 * It is also needed to setup the devices, to be controlled, with a static IP.

 ## Configuration
 For each button, three properties need to be configured: Color, State-update and KeyPress-Action.
-All these configurations are specified at the top of the script.
+All these configurations are specified at the top of the script in object form.
+One such configuration for each button is combined into a layout (called layer).
+All layers together then form the configuration:

 ### Color
 The color for each button can be configured in either of two ways:
 #### Constant Color